Grantyy1/COBOL-Chapter-2-Assignment/README.md

 # Cobol-CALC2000

 ## Introduction
-A COBOL program that calculates 3 differnt customers service fees.
+A COBOL program that calculates 3 differnt customer's service fees.
 It also calculates the next 3 tiers of future charges.
 It also displays the amount of KWH that is used.
 At the end of each customer it displayes the total billing that each customer will recieve.
 ---

 ## 📑 Table of Contents